HPInc/jipp/README.md

 * `Types` now includes all defined types as published as of 2018-04-06 at [IANA](https://www.iana.org/assignments/ipp-registrations/ipp-registrations.xml).
-* Collection types such as `MediaCol` are now expressed as POJO objects and are automatically constructed/deconstructed.
+* Collection types such as `MediaCol` are now expressed as POJO and are automatically constructed/deconstructed.
 * `com.hp.jipp.model.IppPacket` moved to `com.hp.jipp.encoding.IppPacket` so that all PWG generated code lives in `.model`.
 * Keyword attribute values now present as simple, untyped Strings.
 Allowed strings are provided in static objects (e.g. `Media.java` defines all possible media types.)